caesarakalaeii/twitch_integrations/README.md

 # twitch_integrations
 ### This application allows for highly customizable Twitch integrations.
+Please be sure to Credit Kouna and CaesarLP, when using.
 ## Current features:
 ✔️ Get events from Twitch API to send commands to an Arduino
-✔️ Get redeems, and subs to compile a credit screen  [CURRENTLY ONLY IN DEV BRANCH]
+✔️ Get redeems, and subs to compile a credit screen

 # TO-DO
 ❌ Collecting followers is bugged and nonfunctional